Apennine Mountains: Ecoregions

 The number of vascular plant species in the Apennines has been estimated at 5,599.
 Of these, 728 (23.6%) are in the treeline ecotone.
 Hemicryptophytes predominate in the entire Apennine chain.

 Alpine zone

 The tree line ecotone is mainly grasslands of the Montane grasslands and shrublands biome; with Temperate broadleaf and mixed forests, and Mediterranean forests, woodlands, and scrub below it.
 The tree line in the Apennines can be found in the range 1600 m to 2000 m.
 About 5% of the map area covered by the Apennines is at or above the tree line—or in the treeline ecotone.
 The snow line is at about 3200 m, leaving the Apennines below it, except for the one remaining glacier.
 Snow may fall from October to May.
 Rainfall increases with latitude.
 The range's climates, depending on elevation and latitude, are the Oceanic climate and Mediterranean climate.

+Fauna

+The mammal fauna is mainly composed of Italian wolves (endemic), Corsican hare, badgers, weasels, foxes, marmots, Etruscan shrew, Crested porcupine, European snow vole and Apennine shrews (endemic), Marsican brown bears (endemic), the European fallow deer, the European mouflon and the Pyrenean chamois.